Qumulo/docs/administrator-guide/s3-api/configuring-using-s3-api.md

 ## Prerequisites
 To use the S3 API, you must install the [`aws`]({{site.s3.docs.cli}}) and [`qq`](https://care.qumulo.com/hc/en-us/articles/115008165008) CLI tools.

+{% include important.html content="The following instructions are for Ubuntu 18.04 (and higher)." %}

 <a id="configuring-https"></a>
 ## Step 1: Configure HTTPS